codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"Empty your mind, be formless, shapeless, like water." - Bruce Lee
+"If you correct your mind, the rest of your life will fall into place." - Lao Tzu

 <!-- Powered By zenquotes.io -->
 ```